MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/hololens-performance-tracing-howto.md

 keywords: HoloLens, testing, performance tracing, WPA, WPR, device portal
 ---
 # Performance tracing with HoloLens
 Performance tracing with HoloLens is a powerful way to find and resolve computational or hardware bottlenecks.
 When traces are analyzed with the Windows Performance Analyzer, you're able to visualize and explore hardware or software bottlenecks.
-For example, what's causing a HoloLens to overheat or which CPU processes are the most taxing on the system.
+Examples of this might be something that's causing a HoloLens to overheat or CPU processes that are especially taxing on the system.

 ## Use WPA to analyze performance traces